Ticketbud

 Ticketbud is an event management, ticketing and registration SaaS platform for event organizers.
-The software allows event organizers to sell tickets to events and also to promote and market their events on Facebook, Twitter, and Instagram.
+The software allows event organizers to sell tickets to events and also to promote and market their events on websites like Facebook, Twitter, and Instagram.
 Founded in 2009 in Austin, Texas, Ticketbud's revenue is derived from a fee placed upon tickets sold through its software at $0.99 + 2% of the ticket's value per ticket.